sguox002/leetcode/leetcode-all.md

 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-1551	Minimum Operations to Make Array Equal    		77.8%	Medium
+given array with a[i]=2*i+1. each time you can choose a pair of index and add 1 to one and -1 to the other. return the min operations to make the array all the same
+greedy: sorted array, and min operation to make the arry go to median.
+->>

+<<-1558	Minimum Numbers of Function Calls to Make Target Array    		62.4%	Medium
+from all 0 to target array by:
+- add 1 to an element
+- *2 for all element
+equivalent to: minus 1 if odd, /2 if even from target array to all zero.

+->>

+<<-1561	Maximum Number of Coins You Can Get    		78.9%	Medium
+given 3n piles of coins, three players.
+You choose any 3 piles, and A takes the max, then you choose, B takes the last. return the max coins you can get.
+greedy: sort and start from the max, choose the max 2 and the min.
+->>

+<<-1564	Put Boxes Into the Warehouse I    		66.2%	Medium
+push box from left to right only.
+You can reorder the box. return the max number of boxes can be pushed in.
+greedy:
+- from left to right, get the min height minh[i] minh is monotonically decreasing.
+- sort box.
+- from right to left, push the smallest box to the right.
+->>

 <<-1576	Replace All ?'s to Avoid Consecutive Repeating Characters    		48.0%	Easy
 greedy: try each ? from 'a' to 'z' so that it is not the same as left and right.
 ->>